assembl/assembl/doc/configuration.rst

 Note that you can extend another ``.rc`` file, with more specific information, such as company information in _saml keys.

-If upgrading a local development environment, you would probably name your file ``configs/local.rc`` instead of ``configs/myinstance.rc``, and start with a one-line seed file:
+If upgrading a local development environment, you would probably name your file ``local.rc`` instead of ``myinstance.rc``, and start with a one-line seed file:

 .. code:: ini